cloudflare/cloudflare-docs/content/ssl/reference/certificate-authorities.md

 #### Limitations

 * Hostname on certificate can contain up to 10 levels of subdomains.
 * Duplicate certificate limit of [5 certificates](https://letsencrypt.org/docs/rate-limits/) per week.
+The solution to overcome this it's waiting for the end of that week, or use a new Certificate Authority, such as Google Trust Services.

 #### Browser compatibility